YLCA Joint Executive Board

-West Yorkshire - 7 members (2 from Leeds, 4 from South Pennine and 1 from Wakefield);
+West Yorkshire - 7 members (2 from Leeds, 5 from the South Pennine district);

 President and Vice-Presidents are ex-officio members of the Joint Executive.
 Since July 2018, the Executive has 22 members based on a formula agreed by the Joint Annual Meeting held on 15 July 2017.
 The Joint Executive Board meets 4 times per year and minutes of meetings can be found in the Guidance and Resources section of the website.

-The YLCA has 12 Branches which meet three times a year and include representatives from member councils in the Branch area.
+The YLCA has eleven Branches which meet three times a year and include representatives from member councils in the Branch area.
 Note that the Branches in North Yorkshire opted to retain their borough/district area titles upon local government reorganisation in that area from 1 April 2023:

 You can find minutes of the meetings here.